libjohn/casestudy_reproducible_workflow_census/README.md

 ## Code, analysis, and publishing notes

 - The main analysis script `index.qmd` is in the main project directory.
-  Other scripts are in the `scripts` subdirectory and serve only as example scripts/documents demonstrating the flexibility of Quarto.org when used to render a project report
+  The other scripts, in the `scripts` subdirectory, serve only as demonstrations of the flexibility of Quarto.org when used to render a project reports

-- The data processed in this project are found in `data/raw`; then cleaned in `index.qmd` and re-saved in `data/cleaned`
+- The data processed in this analysis are found in `data/raw`, then cleaned in `index.qmd`, and re-saved in `data/cleaned`

   - Source data for the project is original to the US Census Bureau.
 The data download procedure was performed via the